“Between stimulus and response there is a space. In that space is our power to choose our response. In our response lies our growth and our freedom.”

 Some years ago I watched a programme about the secrets of the “Super Rich.”
 It focused on the experiences of Richard Block and David Quayle.
-They co-founded the very successful B&Q chain of do-it-yourself stores in the UK.
+They co-founded the very successful B & Q chain of do-it-yourself stores in the UK.

 After selling their stakes in the company, Block and Quayle, like many entrepreneurs, went on to create other businesses.

+Their responses to the challenges they faced post B & Q were very different.
 At the time of the programme Quayle had recovered from some unsuccessful ventures and generated even more wealth.
 His response was to take full accountability, recognise his errors, and adapt his strategy.